GoogleCloudPlatform/google-cloud-eclipse/README.md

 ```
 $ mvn -Pide-target-platform package
 ```
-This command builds the project, but also create a local copy of the target platform, including any Maven dependencies, into [`eclipse/ide-target-platform/target/repository`](eclipse/ide-target-platform/target/repository).
+This command builds the project, but also creates a local copy of the target platform, including any Maven dependencies, into [`eclipse/ide-target-platform/target/repository`](eclipse/ide-target-platform/target/repository).